ngwx1996/kmeans/README.md

 ## Sequential
   * **Main** <br />
-    Main function where the user can change the k value, iterations, and filename.
-Loads values into a vector of points and computes kmeans with them.
+    Main function where the user can change the k value, iterations, dimension, number of points, and filename.
+Loads values into a vector of points, pointVec, and computes kmeans with them.
 Exits while loop when all clusters converges to local minima.<br />

   * **getNearestCluster** <br />
     Given a point and the clusters, find the nearest cluster corresponding to the point.
 Determined finding the minimum distance to each cluster's centroid. <br />